-- ➤ a student's appearance must not disrupt or interfere with the educational process. - dress and grooming may not create health or safety problems for the student or others who attend or work in the school.
-Clothing and footwear should be comfortable and appropriate for students to participate safely in all school activities including physical education, science, home arts and woodworking classes. - hats (beanies, caps, toques, hoods, bandanas or headbands) and sunglasses are not to be worn in the school hallways or classrooms - clothing items, including accessories, may not emphasize or promote alcohol, drugs, tobacco, swearing, racism, sexism, violence or anything else that is derogatory or in poor taste (such as "school sucks") - backpacks are not to be carried through hallways, school grounds, or to be kept in classrooms - ➤ aerosol containers (colognes, perfume, mists, or hairspray, for example) are not permitted at school or on school grounds.
-Avoid the use of heavily scented non-aerosols and heavily scented hand sanitizers - Any student requiring a reminder will be advised personally and discretely, and given the opportunity to meet the above expectations
+- > a student's appearance must not disrupt or interfere with the educational process. - dress and grooming may not create health or safety problems for the student or others who attend or work in the school.
+Clothing and footwear should be comfortable and appropriate for students to participate safely in all school activities including physical education, science, and Exploration classes. - hats (beanies, caps, toques, bandanas or headbands) can be worn in the school hallways or classrooms - hoods are not to be worn in the school hallways or classrooms - > sunglasses are not to be worn in the school hallways or classrooms - chewing gum is not permitted in the school hallways or classrooms or on school grounds - clothing items, including accessories, may not emphasize or promote alcohol, drugs, tobacco, swearing, racism, sexism, violence or anything else that is derogatory or in poor taste (such as "school sucks") - backpacks are not to be carried through hallways, school grounds, or to be kept in classrooms - > phones and headphones/earbuds are to be kept in lockers during instructional time unless directed by teacher. - > the use of social media sites during instructional time is not permitted. - aerosol containers (colognes, perfume, mists, or hairspray, for example) are not permitted at school or on school grounds.
+Avoid the use of heavily-scented nonaerosols and heavily-scented hand sanitizers - any student requiring a reminder will be advised personally and discretely, and given the opportunity to meet the above expectations

-B.) Undesirable Behaviors
+B.) Undesirable Behaviours

-The following behaviors are deemed unacceptable:
+The following behaviours are deemed unacceptable:

-- interfering with an individual's rights to learn - interfering with an individual's rights to feel safe - discriminating against others on the basis of race, religion, gender, sexual orientation, disability, or for any other reasons set out in the Human Rights Code of British Columbia (Section 7 and 8) - engaging in on-line or texting behavior that would: indicate an intention to discriminate against another or expose them to contempt and ridicule, threaten, harass, or make unkind, untrue, or disrespectful communication - using/naming a physical illness, disability or condition to threaten, harass or intimidate others in the community - swearing or using vulgar language - harming others physically, socially, emotionally, or verbally - harassing, threatening, excluding or intimidating others - watching or tolerating physical acts of violence or harassment without reporting it to an adult - seeking revenge against others who report unacceptable conduct - stealing or damaging others' property or school property - possessing, using, or selling cigarettes, electronic cigarettes, vaporizers, or any type of electronic nicotine delivery system on school property (nor may these items be brought to school). - bringing weapons or replica weapons to school

-- buying, selling or advertising any item or service between students - plagiarizing ideas, facts or written expression. - sharing homework, assignments, or information about tests or assessments of any kind - leaving the school grounds at any time (after arrival and before dismissal) without being signed out by a parent or guardian in the office - using cell phones and other electronic devices: - a.) without teacher permission in classrooms - b.) in hallways, stairwells, bathrooms/change rooms or unsupervised rooms. - c.) to take photographs or videos of other students - d.) to view inappropriate materials at school
+- interfering with an individual's rights to learn - interfering with an individual's rights to feel safe - discriminating against others on the basis of race, religion, gender, sexual orientation, disability, or for any other reasons set out in the Human Rights Code of British Columbia (Section 7 and 8) - engaging in on-line or texting behaviour that would: indicate an intention to discriminate against another or expose them to contempt and ridicule, threaten, harass, or make unkind, untrue, or disrespectful communication - using/naming a physical illness, disability or condition to threaten, harass or intimidate others in the community - swearing or using vulgar language - harming others physically, socially, emotionally, or verbally - harassing, threatening, excluding or intimidating others - watching or tolerating physical acts of violence or harassment without reporting it to an adult - seeking revenge against others who report unacceptable conduct - stealing or damaging others' property or school property - possessing, using, or selling cigarettes, electronic cigarettes, vaporizers, or any type of electronic nicotine delivery system on school property (nor may these items be brought to school). - bringing weapons or replica weapons to school - buying, selling or advertising any item or service between students - plagiarizing ideas, facts or written expression. - sharing homework, assignments, or information about tests or assessments of any kind - leaving the school grounds at any time (after arrival and before dismissal) without being signed out by a parent or guardian in the office - using cell phones, ear buds and other electronic devices: - a.) without teacher permission in classrooms - b.) in hallways, stairwells, bathrooms/change rooms or unsupervised rooms. - c.) to take photographs or videos of other students - d.) to view inappropriate materials at school - e.) to use social media during instructional time